 - The right of the citizen to make a complaint to the Information Commissioner’s Office (ICO).

-- The existence of the individual’s rights also referred to as data subject rights.
+- The existence of the individual’s rights is also referred to as data subject rights.

 - If you carry out automated decision making, such as profiling, how these decisions are made, their significance, and any possible consequences.